Matt Wallner Preview, Player Props: Twins vs. Rangers

 Matt Wallner At The Plate

-- Wallner has six doubles, a triple, nine home runs and 10 walks while batting .238.
+- Wallner is hitting .230 with six doubles, a triple, 10 home runs and 13 walks.

-- Wallner has picked up a hit in 19 of 43 games this season, with multiple hits eight times.
+- Wallner has picked up a hit in 44.7% of his 47 games this year, with at least two hits in 17.0% of them.

-- Wallner has driven in a run in 11 games this year (25.6%), including nine games with more than one RBI (20.9%).
-He has also driven home three or more of his team's runs in four contests.
+- Wallner has an RBI in 12 of 47 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.